bartoszj/kubernetes-docset/readme.md

 ## How to generate the docset

-the `api-reference` is copied from kubernetes's source code, under `docs/` directory.
+The `api-reference` is copied from kubernetes's source code, under `docs/` directory.

 run `gen.py` and `build-doc.sh` to build the docset.